-On May 23, 2017, President Trump submitted his Fiscal Year (FY) 2018 budget recommendations to Congress.
+On February 12, 2018, President Trump submitted his Fiscal Year (FY) 2019 budget recommendations to Congress.
 This budget would drastically cut programs that benefit America’s oldest — including many vulnerable — citizens.
 The President’s spending plan calls for deep reductions to Social Security Disability Insurance, breaking his promise not to touch Social Security.
+It also includes cuts in Medicare, another program he promised not to touch.

 By gutting Medicaid, it jeopardizes access to the long-term care covered by the program — violating another of President Trump’s campaign pledges.
 Other programs that feed needy and isolated seniors, keep them warm in their homes and help them navigate the complexities of Medicare are eliminated or slashed.
 This paper summarizes some of the key proposals affecting seniors.